rupalibansal/todosAPI/README.md

 - One container for the front end (React)
 - One container for the back end (Spring Boot)
-- The MySQL database is hosted on AWS RDS
+- The MySQL database is hosted on AWS RDS.

 ## Prerequisites